xtimmy86x/ha-s7plc/docs/configuration.md

 Values outside these ranges are supported, but increasing them further may delay error reporting and entity updates.
 Lower values improve responsiveness but can cause frequent reconnects on congested networks.

 ## Managing Entities

+There are two supported management interfaces:

+- **S7 PLC side panel (recommended):** open **S7 PLC** in the Home Assistant sidebar to add, inspect, edit, or delete entities.
+It is available to administrators and supports both visual and YAML editing.
+- **Integration options flow:** open **Settings → Devices & Services → S7 PLC
+  → Configure**.
+This remains useful for connection settings, import/export, and the guided add/remove flows.

+Both interfaces update the same config entry.
+Do not edit Home Assistant's internal config-entry storage manually.

 ### Adding Entities